WidePoint (NYSEAMERICAN:WYY) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of WidePoint (NYSEAMERICAN:WYY – Get Rating) in a research report released on Tuesday morning.
-The firm issued a sell rating on the technology company’s stock.
+Equities research analysts at StockNews.com assumed coverage on shares of WidePoint (NYSEAMERICAN:WYY – Get Rating) in a note issued to investors on Monday.
+The brokerage set a “sell” rating on the technology company’s stock.

-WidePoint (NYSEAMERICAN:WYY – Get Rating) last posted its earnings results on Monday, March 27th.
-The technology company reported ($1.02) earnings per share for the quarter.
-WidePoint had a positive return on equity of 2.98% and a negative net margin of 16.03%.
-The business had revenue of $23.34 million during the quarter.
+WidePoint (NYSEAMERICAN:WYY – Get Rating) last released its quarterly earnings results on Monday, March 27th.
+The technology company reported ($1.02) earnings per share (EPS) for the quarter.
+WidePoint had a negative net margin of 16.03% and a positive return on equity of 2.98%.
+The company had revenue of $23.34 million during the quarter.

 About WidePoint